Comfort Suites NW Lakeline

 Classes in tile and mosaic, wheel throwing, hand building, and color development and glaze are offered for the budding or up-and-coming artist.
 Classes run eight weeks and cost $155 with the glazing and firing of your pieces included.
 The studio is a large space with worktables and kilns, all located behind a small gallery showcasing the work of local potters.
 Artwork on display includes one-of-a-kind vases, jars, bowls and plates.
 The studio sells 25-pound bags of clay and on Saturday afternoons during the spring season, professional Austin area potters present two-hour technique demonstrations.

 Many years later, when your kids ask you what computers and hard disks were, take them to this place.
-The Goodwill Computer Museum has one of the most extensive collections of hardware and software from the Information Age collected over the years, with most of the exhibits being donated.
+The Museum of Computer Culture has one of the most extensive collections of hardware and software from the Information Age collected over the years, with most of the exhibits being donated.
 Some of these are vintage pieces that would make any tech geeks heart melt, along with informative tid-bits which make for great general knowledge.
 Refer to website for details.

 The Texas Military Forces Museum is an extensive museum that documents the story of the Texan military over the years, and the important contributions that they have made.
 One can find a number of rare exhibits here, that include pieces from the Texan Revolution and the Spanish-American War as well.
 The gallery is huge, and is divided into sections such as Main Gallery, Lost Battalion, Great Hall, World War II Pacific Theater Exhibit and Air Guard Gallery.
 The Armor Row and Artillery Park on the museum grounds consists of a vast collection of guns, tanks and aircraft.
 The museum also includes a library and movie room, making it interesting for visitors of every age.